Elīna Babkina: Personal life

+She attended Riga Jugla Secondary School as a child.

+In 2011, rumors circulated among tabloid media, that Babkina had begun a relationship with the manager of the women's national team, Greek coach George Dikeoulakos.
+After playing in at least three clubs managed by him, George and Elīna married in July 2017 and changed her name to Elīna Dikaiulaku (or Elīna Dikeulaka, Elīna Dikaioulaku).
+They divorced in 2020, and she reverted to using her maiden name.

 She was involved in a car crash on 24 November 2008.
 She was a passenger.
-Although she had worn her seat belt, she had a light concussion.
+Although she had worn her seat belt, she had a slight concussion.

 WNBA

-Dikaioulaku was selected in the third round of the 2011 WNBA draft (29th overall) by the Los Angeles Sparks.
+Babkina was selected in the third round of the 2011 WNBA draft (29th overall) by the Los Angeles Sparks.
 Babkina signed with the Sparks on 19 February 2015.